Two Weeks in Thailand: A Complete Itinerary

 Variations

-Add Koh Tao: Instead of Krabi, fly to Surat Thani and take the ferry to Koh Samui, then to Koh Tao.
+Add Koh Tao: Instead of Krabi, fly to Surat Thani and take the ferry to Koh Samui (2–3 hours, from THB 400), then continue to Koh Tao.
 Best if diving is a priority — 3–4 days allows an Open Water course.
+If staying the Gulf island chain (Samui → Koh Phangan → Koh Tao), Lomprayah catamaran connects the three islands with departures throughout the day.

-Add Pai: From Chiang Mai, a 3-hour minivan to Pai (฿150) and 2 nights in the mountain valley adds a very different experience.
+Add Pai: From Chiang Mai, a 3-hour minivan to Pai (฿150, 762 curves) and 2 nights in the mountain valley adds a very different experience.
 Cut one day from Chiang Mai.
+Highlights on scooter (from THB 150/day): Pai Canyon (free), Tha Pai Hot Springs (THB 200), Pai Walking Street (nightly from 17:00).

 Extend south: If you have 3 weeks, add Koh Phangan (Full Moon Party or yoga retreat) between Koh Samui and Koh Tao, or extend the Krabi section with a stay on Koh Lanta.